 Work with a psychology faculty member on an empirical research project.
 Emphasis on the use of research methodology, techniques, and psychological theory.
 The work may be spread over two semesters.
-Prerequisites: Major in psychology; invitation of supervising faculty member; and PSY230M.
+Graded on a S/U basis.
+Prerequisites: Major in psychology; invitation of supervising faculty member; PSY230M.